play-with-docker/play-with-docker.github.io/_posts/2017-01-26-docker-containers.markdown

 ## What we seen in this lab

 We have started to play with containers and to understand the container layer, the read-write layer that is added to each container that is ran.
 We also started to play with the container API and the commands used the most (run, exec, ls, rm, inspect).

+{:.quiz}
+Which command helps you access the commandline on a running container?
+- ( ) docker container ls
+- ( ) docker container inspect
+- ( ) you can't access the commandline of a running container
+- (x) docker container exec

+{:.quiz}
+True or false: Once a container stops it is removed from the system?
+( ) True
+(x) False